Retecapsa pentalateralis Varol, in prep.

 From Greek penta (five) and Latin lateralis (lateral), referring to the five lateral bars per quadrant.

-Species of Retecapsa are constructed of a cretarhabdid pelaga surrounding a large central area spanned by an axial cross that supports a distal process.
 The inter-cross area is occupied by lateral bars that delimit pores arranged in a single complete concentric cycle.
 Each quadrant typically contains six pores formed by five lateral bars, a feature characteristic of Retecapsa pentalateralis.